RISE AGAINST DOMESTIC VIOLENCE SA

 RISE is committed to full compliance with the Protection of Personal Information Act 4 of 2013 (POPIA) to protect survivor privacy and data security.

-Survivors have the right to access their information held by RISE, request corrections to inaccurate data, and request deletion of their personal information.
-Survivors may withdraw consent and discontinue services at any time.
+Survivor Rights: Survivors have the right to access their information held by RISE, request corrections to inaccurate data, request deletion of their personal information, and withdraw consent at any time.
 To withdraw consent, survivors should email info@riseagainstdomesticviolence.co.za or zen@riseagainstdomesticviolence.co.za.
-Upon withdrawal, survivor information will be removed from active systems and the survivor will be removed from RISE support groups.
-Withdrawal does not affect the lawfulness of processing conducted prior to withdrawal.
-Requests regarding data access, correction, or deletion should be directed to management or the Founder.
 Survivors may also lodge a complaint with the Information Regulator at www.inforegulator.org.za if they believe their rights under POPIA have been violated.

-In the event of a data breach or unauthorised disclosure of survivor information, the incident must be reported immediately to the Founder and relevant management.
-RISE will assess the breach, notify affected survivors promptly, take immediate steps to contain and remedy the breach, and report to the Information Regulator if the breach meets the threshold for mandatory reporting under POPIA.
-All breaches are documented, and corrective measures are implemented to prevent recurrence.
+Data Breach Protocol: In the event of a data breach or unauthorised disclosure of survivor information, the incident must be reported immediately to the Founder and relevant management.
+RISE will assess the breach, notify affected survivors promptly, take immediate steps to contain and remedy the breach, and report to the Information Regulator if required under POPIA.
+All breaches are documented and corrective measures implemented.

 DIGITAL SPACE AND BOUNDARIES